Prez (character): Story

-Following the real-world passage of the 26th Amendment in 1971, which lowered the minimum vote age to 18 nationwide, an amendment is passed allowing teenagers to also be elected to public office.
+Following the real-world passage of the 26th Amendment in 1971, which lowered the minimum vote age to 18 nationwide, an amendment is passed allowing teenagers to be elected to public office.
 Teenage Prez Rickard – named by his mother with the dream of him someday becoming President – takes the initiative of fixing the clocks in his town of Steadfast to run on time, making him a local hero.
 Shady businessman Boss Smiley (a political boss with a smiley face for a head) recruits him to run for the Senate, thinking that he can manipulate the boy.
-However, inspired after encountering Eagle Free, a young Native American, Prez campaigns on his own terms, and is instead elected president.
+Inspired after encountering Eagle Free, a young Native American, Prez campaigns on his own terms and is elected president.

-He selects his mother to be Vice President, makes his sister his secretary, and appoints Eagle Free Director of the FBI.
+He selects his mother to be Vice President, makes his sister his secretary, and appoints Eagle Free as the director of the FBI.
 As president, Prez fights a legless vampire and his werewolf henchman, a right-wing militia led by the great-great-great-great-great-grandnephew of George Washington, evil chess players, and Boss Smiley.
 He is attacked for his stance on gun control and survives an assassination attempt during that controversy.